-Please include the following items when submitting your revised manuscript:

-A rebuttal letter that responds to each point raised by the academic editor and reviewer(s).
-You should upload this letter as a separate file labeled 'Response to Reviewers'.

-A marked-up copy of your manuscript that highlights changes made to the original version.
-You should upload this as a separate file labeled 'Revised Manuscript with Track Changes'.

-An unmarked version of your revised paper without tracked changes.
-You should upload this as a separate file labeled 'Manuscript'.

-Response: We provided a rebuttal letter, revised Manuscript with Track Changes and an unmarked version of manuscript as desired by the editor.

 REVIEWER #1:

 I salute the authors for the great efforts put into the work.
 The manuscript however has lots of errors of syntax and semantics.

 I will advice the authors to take a very good look at the findings of the study and possibly modify the title of the work as it is very difficult to link maternal tetanus vaccination with all-cause neonatal mortality as they have tried to do in this study.